AdaCore/spark2014/lrm/source/packages.rst

    pragma Assert (T1 = T2);

-   Target: D2.
+   To be completed in the Milestone 3 version of this document.

 .. todo:: May introduce a way to provide a "history" parameter for Volatile variables.
-Target: D2.
+   To be completed in the Milestone 3 version of this document.

 .. todo:: Consider a mode selector for the "latched output" pattern - one that can be read after writing but need not be.
 This scheme has been requested by secunet.
 In this scheme the output would be volatile but the input non-volatile.
-Target: rel2+.
+Target: release 2 of toolset or later.

 Initialization Refinement